 Another classic devotional is Amy Carmichael's Edges of His Ways.
 This missionary's prayers and meditations are encouraging and challenging.

 The Divine Hours by Phillis Tickle is a weekly pattern of short scripture readings and classic prayers.
 It is set up for believers who want to pray several times a day and desire a little guidance to begin praying or to stay focused during their prayer times.
 I really appreciated this book when I was in a very exhausted season of life, wanting to converse with God but not coming up with many of my own words.
 The Divine Hours would prompt my own prayers.
 It's a small book, very handy for an early morning in the park or a long vacation.
 Not every prayer in this book will fit every denomination's theology, but I found I rephrased the prayers in my own words anyway.

 Ann Spangler's two books on prayer will take a little longer than five minutes a day, but you can certainly divide up the reading into smaller portions if you need to.
 The titles are Praying the Names of God and Praying the Names of Jesus.
 She also co-wrote a one-year devotional with Jean Swyserda: Women of the Bible.

 If you like a little artwork with your quiet time, try Lillias Trotter's Blossom in the Desert.
 This missionary woman gave up a promising art career to be a missionary in North Africa from the late 1800s until 1928.
 This book blends exerpts from her writings with sketches from her diaries.
 Every page is beautiful.
-Open this book up on a cookbook stand and enjoy it one page at a time.
+Open this book up on a cookbook stand and enjoy it.

 Another book that's great on a cookbook stand is Catherine Martin's Drawing Strength from the Names of God.
 Georgeous landscape photos accompany Catherine's prayers and explanations of the names of God.
 I like to read a page or sometimes just a paragraph while I wait for my teakettle to boil in the morning.